jaymeforeshew/SQL-C-Program/README.md

-# SQL-C-Program
+# SQL-Java-Program
-C++ Program that takes in SQL Queries
+Java Program that takes in SQL Queries

 Assignment from my CS348 Databases Course